Thermal Gauge Theory for a Rotating Plasma: Introduction

 The path-integral approach is complemented by a generalized form of the Kubo--Martin--Schwinger (KMS) condition.
 In~\cite{KMS}, Kubo, Martin, and Schwinger proposed an exact (non-perturbative) relation between the two non-time-ordered 2-point functions of a pair of field operators, $\mathcal{O}_1$ and $\mathcal{O}_2$, in finite-temperature field theory.
 Here, this condition is extended to include generic values of both $\vec\Omega$ and the $\mu_a$, for arbitrary Lorentz and internal-symmetry representations of $\mathcal{O}_1$ and $\mathcal{O}_2$ (generalized KMS condition).
 Moreover, some analyticity properties of the corresponding 2-point functions are investigated.

-One important application of the KMS condition\footnote{Another application of the KMS condition provides a simple relation between absorption and production rates of particles coupled to the plasma (see, e.g., Ref.~\cite{Altherr:1993tn}).} is the computation of thermal propagators.
+The KMS condition provides a quantum version of the fluctuation-dissipation theorem~\cite{Pappalardi:2021ahe}.
+Another important application of the KMS condition\footnote{Yet another application of the KMS condition furnishes a simple relation between absorption and production rates of particles coupled to the plasma (see, e.g., Ref.~\cite{Altherr:1993tn}).} is the computation of thermal propagators.
 In this work, the generalized KMS conditions are used to compute all thermal propagators in a generic gauge TFT in the presence of arbitrary values of $\vec\Omega$ and the $\mu_a$.

 Furthermore, the paper provides a model-independent analysis of the effects of $\vec\Omega$ on interactions in gauge TFTs, and how $\vec\Omega$ affects perturbation theory (when the perturbative expansion is valid).